Subir and Malini Chowdhury Foundation

 Governance and Leadership

 Dr. Subir Chowdhury (Founder & Trustee): Distinguished quality management expert, bestselling author, and IIT Kharagpur alumnus.
-A leading voice in quality improvement and operational excellence, his philosophy emphasizes that "Quality must be the responsibility of every individual in all organizations."
+A leading voice in quality improvement and operational excellence, his philosophy emphasises that "Quality must be the responsibility of every individual in all organisations."

 Malini Chowdhury (Co-Founder & Trustee): Partner in the foundation's mission to advance education for disadvantaged populations globally.

-The foundation is committed to advancing research and education in quality management while supporting STEM education, "fostering critical & creative thinking, and encouraging young learners to become tomorrow's innovators today."
+The foundation is committed to advancing research and education in quality management whilst supporting STEM education, "fostering critical & creative thinking, and encouraging young learners to become tomorrow's innovators today."

 Application Process & Timeline